-Definitions of column headers for chain and company tables throughout the report:
+Definition of column headers for chain and company tables throughout the report

-Chain: The brand name of the restaurants, retail stores or other entities in a multiunit organization, as identified by signage, logos or trademarks.
+Chain: The brand name of the restaurants, retail stores or other entities in a multiunit organization.

 Chains/divisions: The names of the chains or foodservice groups operated or franchised by the company or its operating subsidiary.
 In some instances the listed chain or chains are franchises of restaurant brands owned by other companies.

 Company: The business entity that ultimately owns the specified foodservice revenue.
 An asterisk indicates a U.S.-based entity whose stock is publicly traded in the United States.